 These opening lines introduce the narrator’s dissatisfaction with a monotonous, demanding job.

-The phrase “workin’ for the man” reflects the burdens of working under an oppressive system, setting the stage for the narrator’s decision to leave.
+The phrase “workin’ for the man” illustrates the burdens of working under an oppressive system, setting the stage for the narrator’s decision to leave.

 And I never lost one minute of sleepin’